Welcome to the Public Service Pension plan

 Who can I designate as a beneficiary of the Supplementary Death Benefit plan?

-Your beneficiary can be one of the following:
+Your beneficiaries can be up to 5 of the following:

-If you are re-employed in the public service, a previous designation of beneficiary is no longer valid and a new "Naming or Substitution of a beneficiary" form should be completed once you become a plan member again.
+If you are re-employed in the public service, a previous designation of beneficiaries is no longer valid and a new "Naming or changing your beneficiaries" form should be completed once you become a plan member again.

-To designate your beneficiary, you must complete the Naming or Substitution of a Beneficiary form, and mail it to the Pension Centre.
+To designate your beneficiaries, you must complete the Naming or changing your beneficiaries form, and mail it to the Pension Centre.

 Your public service pension and benefits web portal